Belle Glade, Florida

 Belle Glade is a city in south-central Florida in the far western part of Palm Beach County, Florida, United States, on the southeastern shore of Lake Okeechobee.
 It is part of the Miami metropolitan area of South Florida.
-According to the 2020 U.S. census, the city had a population of 16,698, down from 17,467 in the 2010 census.
+As of the 2020 census, Belle Glade had a population of 16,698.

 Belle Glade (and the surrounding area) is sometimes referred to as "Muck City" due to the large quantity of muck, in which sugarcane grows, found in the area.
 Despite being located in the South Florida region of the state, Belle Glade is culturally more associated with the Florida Heartland.

 For a time during the early to mid 1980s, the city had the highest rate of AIDS infection per capita (37 cases in a population of roughly 19,000) in the United States.
 According to the FBI, in 2003, the city had the second highest violent crime rate in the country at 298 per 10,000 residents.
 In 2010, the Palm Beach County sheriff's office estimated that half of the young men in Belle Glade between the ages of 18 and 25 had felony convictions.